machine-learning-exchange/katalog/model-samples/codenet-language-classification/codenet-language-classification.md

 # Overview

-This repository contains code to instantiate and deploy a Code Language Classification Model.
-The model takes in a file (any format) with a computer program / code in it and outputs the detected programming language along with the probability.
+The CodeNet Language Classification model takes in a file (any programming language format) with a computer program / code in it and outputs the detected programming language along with the probability.

 The model is based on a simple CNN architecture with fully connected flat layers.
-The model files are hosted along with this repository on GitHub
+The model files are hosted along with this repository on GitHub.
+More details on the model are in the reference links below.
 The code in this repository deploys the model as a web service in a Docker container.
-This repository was developed as part of the [IBM Developer Model Asset Exchange](https://developer.ibm.com/exchanges/models/) and the public API is powered by [IBM Cloud](https://ibm.biz/Bdz2XM).

 ## Model Metadata
 | Domain | Application | Industry  | Framework | Training Data | Input Data Format |